 Our staff consists of a team of multidisciplinary trained researchers, spanning psychology, social policy, sociology and criminology, supported by a small Operations team.more

 The DSRU is going through an exciting change, as it transitions into the new 'Dartington Service Design Lab' (DSDL) by July 2017.
-As part of this restructure we are seeking a new Deputy Lab Director (details here) and two Lab Researchers (details here).
-Please email firstname.lastname@example.org for an application pack if you feel you would like to know more about these roles and whether you may wish to join the newly formed team.
+We are always interested to hear from highly motivated indivuals who are interested in an intership with the new Lab.
+Please email firstname.lastname@example.org for a information pack if you feel you would like to know more about an internship and whether you may wish to join tour team.

 The Dartington Social Research Unit (DSRU) was founded at King’s College Cambridge in 1963 by Royston Lambert, a distinguished King’s Scholar, to study how children’s services influenced the well-being of children from disadvantaged backgrounds.
 It moved to Dartington in Devon to become part of the Dartington Hall Trust in 1968, when Royston Lambert was appointed the head of Dartington Hall School.
 It became an independent charity in 2003.